RobisonTorres/Basic_Data_Analyzes_Lottery/README.md

 ## Intro

-The goal of this project is to analyze and get some insights from Lotofácil lottery's previous results.
+The goal of this project is to analyze and get some insights from lottery's previous results called 'Lotofácil' a brazilian lottery game.

 ## Features